 Talking about suicide can be hard.
-I’m wondering what all of you are feeling right now, as you read this, and it makes my chest tight.
-So many of us are suffering.
+It makes my chest tight.
+So many of us are suffering and we all want to do something, so let me ask you this:

-Let me ask you all something: How prepared are you to offer help to someone in emotional distress?
+Let me ask you something: How prepared are you to offer help to someone in emotional distress?

 I think it’s safe to assume that many of us feel less than competent in this area.
 How often does that stop us from reaching out when someone needs us?

 On the flip side, I’m totally incompetent when it comes to helping people with physical medical problems, but if I saw someone on the street having a heart attack or a friend accidentally cut themselves, I would still offer assistance even though I really wasn’t sure what to do.

 Even if we couldn’t remember how to do CPR or how to dress a wound, most of us would still reach out to someone having a physical medical emergency.
 We might offer a reassuring word, get the first aid kit, or call 911.